AlchemyTweaks/Verified-Tweaks/README.md

 > [!WARNING]
 > Here you will find the '**Verified Tweaks**' category, which means it contains settings and modifications that have been tested by me through video.
-This category has 2 subcategories: 1) **Recommended Tweaks**: meaning I recommend using them, and 2) **Unrecommended Tweaks**: meaning I do not recommend using them.
-However, it should be emphasized that in both cases, __you are responsible for conducting your own measurements__.
+However, I mention for each folder related to a specific tweak whether I recommend it or not.

+> [!CRITICAL]
+> Always perform your own tests and not on your main systems!